top of page

 Tips on How to Help Prevent Rape And Date Rape

-The Oxford Dictionary defines rape as an act of forceable sexual intercourse with a male or female, but especially with a female.
-Another organization describes rape as a forcible sexual encounter, oral, vaginal, or rectal, with a male or female without their consent. (http ://www.nsvrc.org/statistics).
+The Oxford Dictionary describes rape as the act of forced sexual intercourse with a person, particularly a female.
+Another organization defines rape as a non-consensual, forcible sexual encounter, which can be oral, vaginal, or rectal, involving a male or female.

-In other words, rape is a crime punishable by law, an unwelcome nemesis females face every day.
-I am not suggesting that this heinous act of violence does not plague the male population, but females are more likely to be raped than males.
+In other words, rape is a crime punishable by law and is an unwelcome threat that females encounter daily.
+While this atrocious act of violence also affects males, females are more frequently victims of rape than males.

 Side Bar: From Wikipedia